This page contains an incomplete overview of installation instructions for various robots.

 echo -n "P20290000US00000ZM" | md5sum | base64

-Create Job.
-This will send your build to your email once it’s built.
+You will receive an email once it’s built.
 Download the

 tar.gz downloaded, head over to https://github.com/Hypfer/valetudo-helper-httpbridge